Vacuum semiclassical gravity does not leave space for safe singularities: Introduction

-In summary, this usual line of reasoning could lead us to believe that \emph{i)} gravitational collapse can be understood to a large extent independently of the behavior and nature of the matter content and that \emph{ii)} the nature of singularities in physically reasonable solutions of GR avoids confronting any problem of predictability.
+These classical GR insights can lead us to believe that \emph{i)} the objects resulting from gravitational collapse can be understood to a large extent independently of the behaviour and nature of the matter content (provided it satisfy the appropriate energy conditions) and that \emph{ii)} problems with predictability are avoided due to the nature of the gravitational singularities.
+Indeed, this way of thinking is often found in the relativistic community.

 Here we argue that before accepting this line of reasoning as a good guiding principle, it first has to pass a semiclassical consistency test.
 In fact, we will explain how adding semiclassical effects actually works against the previous reasoning, leading to the opposite conclusions.